junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Friggin' angels!"
 Dean doesn't hide his frustration, throwing his hands in the air, "He's like a child!
 Running away like that, where the hell did he go?"

-"Dean, he can be anywhere."
-Sam says in a worried voice.
+"Dean, he can be anywhere," Sam says in a worried voice.
 "For all we know, he can be in any *time*."

 Meg sighs, "He's down in the dayroom now.
 I guarantee it.
 And Dean?
 Try not to startle him, will ya?"